About our Jewellery

 How to measure your wrist

 Use a tape measure to measure your wrist around the widest point.
 We recommend you do this 2 or 3 times until you get a consistent measurement.
-Please use a soft dressmakers tape and record the result in centimeters.
+Please use a soft dressmakers tape and note your measurement in centimetres.

 Suggested extra allowance